GfSE/SAF-Specification/src/devdoc/annotations-dev.md

 1. **DOM-dependent**: If page structure changes significantly, annotations may not reconnect
 2. **No automatic sync**: Per-browser, per-device only (use Export/Import manually)
 3. **Private browsing**: localStorage often disabled or ephemeral
+4. **ID-based merge**: Import doesn't update existing annotations with same ID (only adds new ones)
+5. **Username-based filtering**: No user management - filtering based on username strings only

 ## Troubleshooting